-Local Bus Service - The Monroe County (MC) Transit has a local bus route that runs through campus and has various pick-up points and bus stops in East Stroudsburg, Stroudsburg, Tannersville, and Mount Pocono.
+Local Bus Service - The Monroe County Transit Authority has a local bus route that runs through campus and has various pick-up points and bus stops in East Stroudsburg, Stroudsburg, Tannersville, and Mount Pocono.
 The transit services extend as far as Snydersville and Effort.

-For more information on bus schedules, areas of transit and bus passes, contact MC Transit at 570-839-6282 or stop by the Office of Commuter Student Services for schedule guides.
+For more information on bus schedules, areas of transit and bus passes, contact Monroe County Transit Authority at 570-839-6282 or www.gomcta.com, or stop by the Office of Commuter Student Services for schedule guides.